 Who is the oldest player in NHL right now?
 The new generation of hockey players is making their mark, but the veterans will always have a place.

-Let’s take a look at the ten oldest active NHL players in 2026 and what they’re bringing through the early going of the 2025-26 season.
+Let’s take a look at the ten oldest active NHL players and what they’re bringing to the ice this season.

 Here are the oldest NHL players active right now: